stackus/sessions/README.md

 The `Save` function will save all sessions in the request context.
 This is useful when you have multiple sessions in a single request.
 All sessions will be saved even if the session data has not changed.

+It is safe to include a call to this function at the end of your handlers or middleware to always save the new and changed sessions.
+Any session that has not changed (or its cookie options) will not be saved in a store and will not add a "Set-Cookie" header to the response.

 ## Information for Store Implementors
 Implementing a new `Store` is relatively simple.